mercuryprojecting/syndicate-auth-cpp-example/README.md

 This document outlines the comprehensive security improvements implemented across the Syndicate Auth platform, including API endpoints, client library, and web interface enhancements.

 ---
-## 🛡️ **How to build project**
+## 🟢 **How to build project**
-- **Build Example**: After successfully building the example, drag and drop the required DLLs into the same folder as your executable then run.
+- **Build Example**: After successfully building the example, download the required DLLs from my other repo and put them in your executable's directory.
 ---

 ---